-In August we went into ‘The Ark’ 8 track studio in Benson Street (now Hard City Records) to record ‘The Real World‘, ‘Martyn’s Brain’ and ‘The Stories You Tell’.
+In August we went into ‘The Ark’ 8 track studio in Benson Street (later Hard City Records) to record ‘The Real World‘, ‘Martyn’s Brain’ and ‘The Stories You Tell’.
 The engineer, David Dickie (bass player in ‘Black’) failed to turn up in the morning, so his assistant, a teenage girl, began recording Colin’s drums very slowly and very badly.
 When ‘Dix’ turned up hours late, instead of scrapping the session and starting again, he chose to disguise the lousy drums.
 Colin was asked to reproduce his entire snare drum performance on a touch sensitive key pad – a sort of drum machine played with the fingers.
 It took the best part of the afternoon for him to familiarise himself with this new technology.
 The recordings of Colin’s real drums and of the drum machine were blended together, but this made us sound less tight than we actually were.
 With time pressing on we had to abandon ‘Martyn’s Brain‘ altogether.
 The next day Martyn and I rushed through our guitar, bass and vocal parts and we came away with “rough mixes” of ‘Real World’ and ‘Stories‘ on a ¼ inch tape.
 For various reasons we were forced to wait until October for the final mixing session which was performed by Henry Priestman (later the keyboard player and brains behind ‘The Christians’).
 The final outcome was a tape featuring Henry’s mix of ‘Stories’ and Dix’s rough mix of ‘Real World‘.
 The whole thing cost around £120 but it wasn’t value for money.
 Dix later redeemed himself with 2 fine recordings of Colamericana and The Brain Drain.

 Every year, over the August Bank Holiday weekend, a festival of local music was held in Sefton Park.
 ‘Larks in the Park’ was attended by thousands, and we were desperate to play for them.
 After 3 years of constant gigging we felt we deserved to be on the bill.
 Martyn’s brother David knew the organisers, and he and Perry said some words on our behalf, but we were overlooked.
 Apart from three or four decent bands, as usual the line up was filled with ‘fly by night’ trendy groups benefiting from the organisers’ nepotism.
 Who the hell were these bands?
 Why had we never seen them or even heard about them playing in the city?
 We were all sick about it, and I boycotted ‘Larks in the Park’.
 “That’ll teach them…… The Bastards.”